DavidBetteridge/DavidBetteridge.github.io/blog_posts/2019-01-28-Extracting_Values_From_A_Task.md

----
+START_META
-layout: post
+DATE: 2019-01-28
-title: Extracting values from a task.
+TITLE: Extracting values from a task.
----
+END_META

 Consider the following code